-If you can, take time each day to catch up with employees and encourage feedback.
+Take time each day to catch up with employees and encourage feedback.
 Remember to say thanks when they’ve done a good job.
 Be approachable so that employees will feel confident in raising concerns early and be empathetic when listening to what they have to say.
 Creating an environment and culture where concerns can be addressed early on can often alleviate, if not remove, the opportunity of short to long term absence.
-Occupational health solutions such as Management Referrals and access to counselling allow you to provide professional support when you need it.
+Occupational health solutions such as Management Referrals and access to counselling allow you to provide professional support when employees need it.

 During these uncertain times, flexible working is more important than ever to ensure you’re supporting employees as best as you can.
-Employees with children or other caring responsibilities could really benefit from flexible working.
-They’ll be able to start and finish earlier or later at a time that better suits them, instead of having to take ‘sick days’ they can simply work around their schedule, creating a better work-life balance for the future, likely reducing absenteeism and staff turnover
+Employees with external commitments could really benefit from flexible working.
+Whereas traditionally, employees have had to use 'sick days' or holiday time to attend non-work engagements during work time, a flexible approach will allow them to work around their schedule and create a better work-life balance for the future, likely reducing absenteeism and staff turnover

 Occupational health services

-Another service available to your business includes Management Referrals that consists of a team of people who will liaise with employees and accelerate their return to work.
-Management Referrals can often seem more appealing to employees too because they feel more comfortable talking to someone from outside the company.
+Another service available to your business is Management Referrals.
+These consist of a team of professionals who will liaise with absent employees to support, and potentially accelerate, their return to work.
+Management Referrals are a great tool as employees often find it appealing to talk to a third party from outside the company about their absence.